 Upon opening up a page on the Internet, I heard a beautiful voice.
 It was the voice of a 12-year-old-gospel singer named Keedron Bryant who posted an original song about the heartbreaking realities of being a young black man.
 He was singing “I just want to live.”

 Why would a 12-year-old even sing a song like this?
-Because so many Blacks are being killed either by police brutality, or by white neighborhood watch groups.
+Because so many Black and Brown people are being killed either by police brutality, or by white neighborhood watch groups.
 It started with Eric Garner who was choked to death by New York Cops because he was selling unpackaged cigarettes.
 And there was Breonna Taylor, George Floyd, Stephon Clark, Trayvon Martin, Philandro Castille, Freddie Gray, Ahmaud Arbery and so many more.

 Ahmaud Arbery was innocently jogging when two armed white residents of Georgia claimed that Ahmaud was running from a robbery in the neighborhood.